abayomipopoola/abayomipopoola/README.md

 Hello, I'm Abayomi, a programmer and entrepreneur with a passion for business development.
-I'm a results-oriented engineer specializing in designing and building highly scalable, resilient, and distributed systems.
+I specialise in distributed systems, back-end architecture, and cloud infrastructure.

 When I'm not hands-on setting the technology strategy and ensuring intense execution for fintech startups in Lagos, you can find me working remotely.